 EKLIPSE Expert Working Group member

-I am a co-chair of the EKLIPSE Expert Working Group on business activities’ impacts on biodiversity.
+I was a co-chair of the EKLIPSE Expert Working Group on business activities’ impacts on biodiversity.
 EKLIPSE is a knowledge and learning mechanism to support better decision-making regarding biodiversity and ecosystem services.
 The request to be addressed is titled “How can environmental regulators support businesses to improve the outcomes of their operations for biodiversity, with a focus on small and medium-sized enterprises in the food and beverage sector in Europe?” and was made by the Scottish Environment Protection Agency.
+The final report was released in 2020 on the EKLIPSE website and can be accessed here.

 I further contributed background research, provided literature reviews and drafted sections of the 2017 report “Unravelling the Food–Health Nexus: Addressing practices, political economy, and power relations to build healthier food systems“.